 Where To Go in South Australia

 There are a lot of places to visit in South Australia.
 From the capital to Adelaide to the numerous peninsulas that make up the state, there are a lot of places for you to go!

 If you fancy something more adventurous, you can venture into the outback.
 It makes up a big chunk of South Australia and has interesting sites such as Coober Pedy, and fossil sites at Naracoorte, which are UNESCO World Heritage sites.

 As the capital of South Australia and the biggest city in the state by far, you will definitely end up in Adelaide at some point while travelling in South Australia!

 In my opinion, it is the most underrated city in Australia.
 It may not have the incredible sights of Sydney or the culture of Melbourne, but if you’re wondering what to do in Adelaide, well, there is a lot of stuff you can do!

-There are also numerous beaches to visit, with Glenelg and Henley particular favourites for me!
+There are also numerous beaches to visit, with Glenelg and Henley as particular favourites for me!

 Read more: Adelaide Travel Guide